Welcome – About Dr. Charles Parker

 If you’re curious to know a bit more on my personal side, my other trips:

 - My mother was a family practice physician [Med School Grad ’39] who later in life followed my lead and completed a residency in psychiatry.
 I followed her passion, her drive to help others, and she in later years followed mine.
-Harriet was always great fun and always supported our next steps.
+Harriet’s positive attitude was contagious, and she consistently supported our next steps.

 - I read Science and Sanity by Alfred Korzybski in 1969.
-His careful review of change, time, Non-Aristotelian thinking, labels, and the field theory of General Semantics dramatically changed my life.
+His careful review of Non-Aristotelian thinking, labels, language and the field theory of General Semantics dramatically changed my life.
 His point: Reductionistic thinking prevents the advancement of science and creates unnecessary limitations for Critical Thinking.
 Korzybski appears with full attribution in both of my books.
-Korzybski’s keyword: change.
+Korzybski’s keywords: change & time.

 - I met Anna Freud in Philadelphia at the Philadelphia Association for Psychoanalysis following her presentation at the University of PA.
 She was quick with her conversation and had a wonderful twinkle in her eye.
 Today reality is far more interesting to me than fantasy, but I respect the contributions of those who came before.
 Her influence on my evolution in child psychiatry – in a word: inspirational.